miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 ## Concern Over Breaking Systems and Working Backwards Approach

-Me: Yes, this sounds right.
+**Me**: Yes, this sounds right.
 But my concern is that even just the first step really breaks stuff.
 Doesn't merely turning streaming=True on in chat_with_ollama break everything?
 Maybe we need the concept of a controlled break so that surprises are eliminated.
 Or we can work backwards, from detection of JSON in the assembled message and extermalize and move it around in preparation for things to be already communicated the user prior and gradually move from the end back to the beginning?
 That seems less sudden breaky.

-Claude/Cursor: You're absolutely right, and I appreciate your cautious approach.
+**Claude/Cursor**: You're absolutely right, and I appreciate your cautious approach.
 Your suggestion to work backwards from the end of the process is an excellent strategy.
 It allows us to make changes in a way that doesn't immediately break the existing functionality.
 Let's outline this approach:

 1. Externalize JSON Detection:
    First, we'll move the JSON detection logic out of the main processing flow.
 This doesn't change the functionality but prepares us for later steps.